ywiyogo/CarND-Traffic-Sign-Classifier-Project/writeup_wiyogo.md

 | Wild animals crossing	| Wild animals crossing      					|

-The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the test set of ...
+The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 1.00.
+This compares favorably to the accuracy on the test set of 0.93

 ####3.
 Model Certainty - Softmax Probabilities: The top five softmax probabilities of the predictions on the captured images are outputted.
 The submission discusses how certain or uncertain the model is of its predictions.

 The code for making predictions on my final model is located in the 17th and 18th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+For all the images, the model is 100% sure that the predict the right sign (probability of 1.0).

-For the second image,

-For the third image,

-For the fourth image,

-For the fifth image,

 ![alt text][image8]